mateutcristian/Simple-DevOps-Project/README.md

 		 sudo amazon-linux-extras install ansible2

-Step 5: Add Dockerhost to as a slave to Ansible system  - so that Ansible control node can be able to manage our Dockerhost
+Step 5: Add Dockerhost to as a slave to Ansible system

 - ON DOCKER HOST:
 - create ansadmin user: